helloworlddan/hello-world.sh/site/content/posts/the-promise-of-fargate.md

 GB.

-Fargate also only supports using the _awslogs_ driver, so you can only ship STDOUT streamm of your containers directly to CloudWatch logs.
+Fargate also only supports using the _awslogs_ driver, so you can only ship STDOUT streams to CloudWatch logs.
 Of course you can then move your logs out of CloudWatch logs to some other place and do whatever you want with them.

 There are a bunch of other limits, which are worth checking out before migrating workloads to Fargate.
 Be sure to RTFM.